-This book is popular among the software developer crowd (think the UX version of Lean Startup).
+This book is popular among the software developer crowds, analogous to a UX version of Lean Startup.

-The premise of this book is that many things are designed poorly for the end-user.
+The premise of this book is that many products are designed poorly for the end-user.

 This bit, 'for the end-user', is important.
 A poorly designed product could also be:

-Norman's antidote to this looks-nice-but-actually-sucks-to-use problem is 'human-centered design', which more or less amounts to 'do not make your product suck to use'.
+Enter Don Norman.
+His antidote to this looks-nice-but-actually-sucks-to-use problem is 'human-centered design', which more or less amounts to 'do not make your product suck to use'.

 Norman offers some rules of thumb for designers:

 These rules seem pretty well understood, even by non-UX people.
-The big ideas of DoET are gospel in 2018.
+The book's ideas have become gospel.
 Should you even bother reading the book?